FinndropStudios/TYPO3-docker-boilerplate/README.md

 - FTP server (vsftpd)
 - PhpMyAdmin

+Preinstalled tools (optional):

+- git
+- git-flow-avh
+- composer
+- oh-my-zsh
+- npm

 This Docker boilerplate is based on the [TYPO3-docker-boilerplate by webdevops](https://github.com/webdevops/TYPO3-docker-boilerplate) and doesn't use too much magic.
 Configuration of each docker container is available in the `docker/` directory - feel free to customize.

 ## How to